Whitepages

 What we do that's faster

 We file the suppression, click the verification code when it lands, and re-scan Whitepages every two weeks.
 The moment you re-list, we file again.
 We do the same across 200+ broker sites in parallel so you're not running these flows by hand on a Sunday afternoon.
+Officers running the Frontline Privacy plan for individuals don't have to refile that suppression manually.

 Doing this for one broker is straightforward.
 Doing it for 200, on a continuous basis, is what we do.